official-aisensei/the_legend_of_king_alexander/CONTRIBUTING.md

 Once your changes are pushed to your fork, you can create a pull request to merge them into the main repository.

-1. Go to the [Pull Requests](https://github.com/yourusername/your-repo/pulls) page of the original repository.
+1. Go to the branches page of your forked repository.
+2. Click on menu options of the branch you created
-2. Click on the "New Pull Request" button.
+3. Click on "New Pull Request" option.
-3. Select your fork and the branch you worked on.
+4. Select your fork and the branch you worked on.
-4. Provide a clear and descriptive title for the pull request.
+5. Provide a clear and descriptive title for the pull request.
-5. Describe the changes you made and the reason for the changes in detail.
+6. Describe the changes you made and the reason for the changes in detail.
-6. Link to any related issues using the \`#\` symbol followed by the issue number (e.g., \`Fixes #123\`).
+7. Link to any related issues using the \`#\` symbol followed by the issue number (e.g., \`Fixes #123\`).
-7. Click on the "Create Pull Request" button.
+8. Click on the "Create Pull Request" button.
-8. Add reviews
+9. Add reviews

 ### 9. Respond to Feedback